 A diagnosis of dementia is often confronting.
 Sadly, the first emotional response is often one of shame.
-I say sadly, as dementia is not a self-inflicted injury, yet the stigma of dementia means that shame can complicate how individuals respond to their diagnosis.
+Dementia is not a self-inflicted injury, yet the stigma of dementia means that shame can complicate how individuals respond to their diagnosis.

 The stigma associated with dementia can have an incredibly negative impact on the way a person diagnosed with the disease views themselves, and the way others see them.
 So much so, around 25%¹ of people living with dementia will hide their diagnosis from family and friends.
 In Western Australia alone, this equates to around 10,000 people currently living with a diagnosis of dementia who have not let anyone know about it.